fenghen360/HomBlocks/README.md

                 --path=                               Absolute path to directory where you put in fasta sequences (Under --align parameter).

                 --mauve-out=                          The output file produced by mauve (Absolute path).
 If you set --align parameter.
-                -gb=                                  genbank file provided to detect how many genes were used to construct finaly alignment.

                 -help/h                               Print the usage.